-WASHINGTON — A Republican senator from Utah has attached an amendment to a cybersecurity bill in an attempt to ban abortions in the District of Columbia after 20 weeks of pregnancy.
+WASHINGTON — A Republican senator from Utah has attached an amendment to a cybersecurity bill in an attempt to ban abortions in the District of Columbia after 20 weeks of pregnancy.8 comments on this story

 The move by Sen. Mike Lee, R-Utah, follows Tuesday night's defeat of the abortion bill in the House.
 While the Republican-led House voted in favor of the bill, it was considered under special rules that require a two-thirds majority.